exercism/elm/exercises/concept/bettys-bike-shop/.docs/instructions.md

 Currently, the price is stored as an integer number of *pence* (the bike shop is based in the UK).
 On the website, we want to show the price in *pounds*, where 1.00 pound amounts to 100 pence.
-Your first task is to implement the `penceToPounds` function, taking an `Int` amount of pence, and converting it into its equivalent pounds as a `Float`.
+Your second task is to implement the `penceToPounds` function, taking an `Int` amount of pence, and converting it into its equivalent pounds as a `Float`.
 You should also define the type annotation for that function.

 ```elm